Clinical and Translational Research Training

 The goal of this program is to provide education and training in clinical and translational research for clinicians and scientists.
 This program includes a Master of Science degree in Clinical Research (i.e. the Clinical Research track in MS-PREV) and a Certificate in Clinical Research.
 In addition, there is a MS and PhD in Molecular Medicine with a track in Translational Research within the Graduate Program in Life Sciences.
 There are also PhD programs in Pharmaceutical Health Services Research and Pharmaceutical Sciences in the School of Pharmacy.
 Finally, there is an Epidemiology concentration in the Master of Public Health program, for those interested in an MPH degree.

-The intensity of formal training can vary from a certificate program (11 credits) to an MS degree (30-36 credits) to a PhD (up to 58 credits).
-The coursework builds on itself, with the certificate program providing 11 credits toward the MS, and the MS coursework counting toward certain PhD requirements.
-Additional flexibility is provided by making certain short courses and workshops available for graduate school credit.
+The intensity of formal training can vary from a certificate program (12 credits) to an MS degree (30 credits) to a PhD (up to 58 credits) depending on the background and needs of the student.

 Those enrolled in formal training programs will demonstrate the following knowledge, skills and attitudes.

 - Access and critically appraise research literature in medicine and related domains.

 - Form research question, operationalize variables.

 - Design and conduct a study that minimizes bias and confounding.

 - Design studies that can be applied to clinical practice